estkme-group/lpac/README.md

 # lpac

-lpac is a cross platform local profile agent program.
+lpac is a cross-platform local profile agent program.

 Features: